 Playa Conchal

-The pink-sand shoreline of Playa Conchal, a laid-back beach in the Guanacaste Province, is made up of almost 3 million tiny shells.
-Take in the marine life while swimming in the calm bay or snorkeling in the abundant reef.
-While the beach feels remote—it’s rimmed by thick forest and there’s no adjoining town—a couple of luxury hotels, including the W Costa Rica and the Westin Conchal, mean you can make Playa Conchal home for at least a few days.
+The pink-sand shoreline of Playa Conchal, a laid-back beach in Guanacaste province, is made up of almost 3 million tiny shells.
+Take in the marine life while swimming in the calm bay or snorkeling in the abundant reef—just don’t take any shells with you, as that’s considered illegal wildlife trafficking in Costa Rica, and they’ll be confiscated at the airport.
+While the beach (rimmed by thick forest, with no adjoining town) feels remote, a couple of Marriott luxury hotels are nearby.
+A stay at either the W Costa Rica Reserva Conchal or the Westin Reserva Conchal will mean you can make Playa Conchal home for at least a few days.

 There’s a mix of everything, including soccer and swimming, at the popular (but not overcrowded) Playa Tamarindo.